h4rm0n1c/macdevdocandexampleblob/README.md

-# Mac OS 7 Development Reference Blob
+# Mac OS 7 Development Reference Blob and Cool Stuff I Made From It

 Just in time for the 30th anniversary since System 7.5.3's Release on Jan 1996!